-It can be one of the most exasperating household issues of all, and when it is chilly outside, it can make your boiler do nothing at all when on.
-This leaves many homeowners in a dilemma where the hot water is working fine, yet the central heating has broken down, and rooms are chilly and uncomfortable.
-It is important to know why this is an issue and how you can remedy it so that your house stays warm and safe.
+It is one of the most frustrating household issues, especially during cold weather when your boiler seems to stop working properly.
+This situation often leaves homeowners confused when hot water works but the central heating stops functioning, making rooms cold and uncomfortable.
+Understanding the cause and fixing it quickly is important to keep your home warm and safe.
 This troubleshooting guide will be full of causes, tips on how to maintain your heating, and tips on specific professional advice that can help you fix your heating problems.

 Boiler Working But No Heating: Understanding Your Heating System

-It is first necessary to know how a boiler works before we proceed to address the problem.
-Boilers are made to supply a central heating system and domestic hot water.
+Before fixing the issue, it is important to understand how a boiler system works.
+Boilers are designed to provide central heating and domestic hot water.

 There are three basic types of boilers:

-1. Combi Boilers: They are on-demand boilers that supply both hot water and central heating.
+- Combi Boilers: On-demand systems that provide both hot water and central heating.
 Efficient for smaller homes.

 Signs Your Boiler Working But No Heating